 In fact bringing reluctant stakeholders on board or attracting investment is another benefit of BIM.
 While the central point of BIM is that it is data-rich - rather than just a simple visualisation tool such as CAD - this combination of data and ‘graphics’ can nonetheless be very beneficial in enabling people to envision a broad range of possible permutations at the very earliest stages, thus maximising certainty.

-These data-rich BIM models are also useful long after build as a tool for asset management.
+These data-rich BIM models are also useful long after build as a tool for asset management, with many possibilities to be explored for its use in the future.
 While we are only just beginning to explore the long-term potential of BIM models for Facilities Management purposes, already it is clear that managers of large estates with multiple assets are building up a collection of smaller BIM models over time which bring together enormous quantities of useful data.
 BIM compatible FM software can offer huge potential value in BIM long after a project ‘closes’.

 Whether a small-scale station remodel for revenue collection purposes, an extension to a station to accommodate an increase in customer numbers, or the redevelopment of dated assets as part of a broader project, technologies have their part to play and their use can be ‘scaled-up’ or down dependent on needs of the project.
 These are exciting times for rail but there is much to be done to ensure station facilities are up to standard.
 We will go faster and further if we embrace this wave of new technology.